offby1/pyramid-tinyurl-doodle/README.branch.md

 The code all seems to work nicely (and I wrote some tests, too, so I'm more confident than just "seems").

+# TODO

-The only remaining thing is to figure out how to backfill -- i.e., take the data that's currently in Postgres "in production", and export it to Dynamo ... so that when I switch over to the new version, all the old URLs are still present.
+- Figure out how to backfill -- i.e., take the data that's currently in Postgres "in production", and export it to Dynamo ... so that when I switch over to the new version, all the old URLs are still present.

+- Make sure it can run as a docker image.
+I suspect I don't want to put my aws credentials in the image, so ...